caseit-tech-director/caseit-web-netlify/site/content/hiring/design-associate.md

 * Develop strong organizational skills
 * Lasting connections with team members, student attendees, global competitors, and industry professionals
 * Pride in being a part of the largest MIS international case competition

+**CONTACT**

+* Questions regarding the Design Associate role can be directed to the Co-Directors of Design, Amena Salman and Alvin Leung, at caseit@sfu.ca.